LiXizhi/NPL/README.md

 	- TODO: show a hierarchy of table sub objects in expression evaluation result.

 2016.3.20
-	- HTML/page mixed mode highlighting added.
+	- NPL language service: HTML/page mixed mode highlighting added.
-	- fixed idle parsing and outlining support for NPL code.
+	- NPL language service: fixed idle parsing and outlining support for NPL code.
+	- NPL language service: function navigation window implemented.
+	- NPL language service: parsing errors will be highlighted in code.

 2015.12.11
 	- fixed having to press the Attach button twice by sending the OnLoadComplete event when receiving "Attached" event from NPL process.